fredcfreitas/contacts-python/README.md

 # contacts-python
 Created by Frederico Campos Freitas
-This is a set of scripts to evaluate the number of contacts in any simulation.
-Some features were implemented to fit our needs, feel free to do any of your appreciation.
+This is a set of scripts to evaluate the number of contacts in a GROMACS-SMOG simulation.
+Some features were implemented to fit our needs, so feel free to do any change of your appreciation.
 It relies on mdtraj, so you will need it installed alongside the numpy library.
-Contact: fredcfreitas@gmail.com
+Feel free to contact if you need some help: fredcfreitas@gmail.com